tkf/emacs-jedi/doc/source/index.rst

 ---------------------------

-As of Jedi.el v0.2.0, Python package installation is done by running Emacs command :el:symbol:`jedi:make-env`, i.e., typing ``M-x jedi:make-env RET`` in Emacs.
+As of Jedi.el v0.2.0, Python package installation is done by running Emacs command :el:symbol:`jedi:install-server`, i.e., typing ``M-x jedi:install-server RET`` in Emacs.
 The same command can be used to update Python packages used by Jedi.el.
 So, running this command after updating Jedi.el each time is recommended.

-You can configure the location of the Python packages installed by :el:symbol:`jedi:make-env` by changing the following variables:
+You can configure the location of the Python packages installed by :el:symbol:`jedi:install-server` by changing the following variables:

 - :el:symbol:`jedi:environment-root`
 - :el:symbol:`python-environment-directory`
 - :el:symbol:`python-environment-default-root-name`

-If you want to install Python packages manually, rather than using :el:symbol:`jedi:make-env`, see `Manually install Python packages`_ below.
+If you want to install Python packages manually, rather than using :el:symbol:`jedi:install-server`, see `Manually install Python packages`_ below.

 Manually install Python packages